Useful Information for Member Tax Advisors

 The conversion from a North Dakota Cooperative to a Minnesota Cooperative was a taxable event to Members because it ‘reset’ basis levels for Membership Units at a Fair Market Value (FMV) of $2.86/Unit.
 For some, this was a taxable loss, for others, it was a taxable gain.
 It all depended on how much a member paid for their ‘shares’ prior to the conversion.

-Distributions issued to members since that time (available here) also have an impact on tax basis.
-Generally, ‘partnership distributions’ (characterized as a refund of equity) have the impact of reducing basis.
-Allocations of income that have not yet been retired, generally, have the impact of increasing basis.
+Distributions issued to members since that time also have an impact on tax basis.
+Generally, distributions have the impact of reducing a member’s tax basis.
+Allocations of income (shown on a member’s K-1) increase basis.
 Basis is also tied to when a member acquired Units and how much the member paid for them or valued them at the time.

-GGC may provide information from an individual member’s file to indicate when Units were acquired along with any sales data that may have been involved.
+GGC may provide information from an individual member’s file to indicate when Units were acquired along with any sales data that may be available in the file.

 Again, every Member’s situation will be different and you should contact a qualified tax advisor for all tax questions.